La Flèche Wallonne Femmes

 La Flèche Wallonne Femmes is a professional women's bicycle road race held each year in Wallonia, Belgium, in April.
 It is part of the UCI Women's World Tour, cycling's season-long competition of top-tier races, in which it is the second-oldest single-day event after the Trofeo Alfredo Binda in Italy.
 The event is raced on the same day as La Flèche Wallonne for men.

 La Flèche Wallonne Féminine was inaugurated by Tour de France organizers Amaury Sport Organisation (ASO) in 1998 and quickly became a road race classic.
 From 1999 onwards, the women's Flèche Wallonne was a UCI Women's Road Cycling World Cup event.
 In 2016, the race became part of the new UCI Women's World Tour.
 In the late 2010s, the race was rebranded as La Flèche Wallonne Femmes – making it consistent with other women's events run by ASO.

-Anna van der Breggen from the Netherlands holds the record for the most wins, with 7 wins in succession from 2015 to 2021.
+Riders from the Netherlands have dominated the event, winning 15 of the 29 editions held.
+Dutch rider Anna van der Breggen holds the record for the most wins, with 7 wins in succession from 2015 to 2021.

 Route

 The race is held in conjunction with the men's race, on much of the same roads but at a shorter distance.
 The race starts in Huy, taking in a circuit with short and steep climbs, before a finish at the top of the steep Mur de Huy climb.
 Between 1998 and 2009, the route was under 100 km in length.
 From 2010 onwards, the length of the race has increased substantially – around 120 km to 140 km in length, with multiple ascents of the Mur de Huy climb.
+The 2026 edition of the race was the longest yet, a distance of 148.2 km with two ascents of the Mur de Huy.